The Crossing

 49% Avg recovery score Operating at half capacity.
 Every day.
 For a month.

 This crossing was real.
 The deadline was real.
-The financial commitment was real.
-I committed my share.
-Then the community showed up.
-People donated to help make this happen.
-That's not funding.
-That's belief.
+The commitment was real.

 In a world of polished content and curated lives, I did something different.
-Lived the lessons I teach.
+I lived the lessons I teach.
 In real time.
 Uncomfortable, terrified, and committed anyway.
-At 50.
+At fifty.

-Every story, every failure, every moment of doubt overcome is now teaching material.
+Every story, every failure, every doubt I moved through is teaching material now.
 Real.
 Lived.
-Not theoretical.
-That's what makes this more than a trip.
-It's the chapter that feeds everything else I build.
+Not theory.
+It's the chapter that feeds everything else.

 "Coming home felt like walking out of a silent room into a party nobody warned you about.
 The world just carried on.
 Something in me hadn't caught up yet."